EDUCATION Community Cooperative School

 Unknown Class of 1942 Statement by Anonymous.
 [1942_PMSS_class_001.jpg]

 NOT written by a Pine Mountain student and not from the Community School years, this observation has joined the myriad of often-quoted pieces of trivia that appear on the internet and in the Op Ed sections of newspapers.
-The author is not known, but the sentiment certainly resonated with many individuals who look back with nostalgia on the years from 1935 to 1945.
+The author is not known, but the sentiment certainly resonated with many individuals who looked back with nostalgia on the years from 1935 to 1945.
 An article in the Chronicle of Higher Education referred to this generation as the “Peculiar Generation,” caught between the “Greatest Generation” of the War years and the turbulence of the 1960s.
 But, no one seems to be able to identify a consistent theme in the behavior or persuasions of this generation.

 EDUCATION: Community Cooperative School

 The Community School students did not board at the school.
-They came from the immediate community and participated in a “public school” which was located at Pine Mountain Settlement.
+They came from the immediate cultural community and participated in a county-wide “public school” which was located at Pine Mountain Settlement.
 The evolution of this program is captured in February and the November NOTES from Pine Mountain Settlement School.

 The February 1949 NOTES makes it clear that Pine Mountain was beginning to explore where the institution might be failing to acknowledge the recent changes that took place in the institution and the impact on education.
 The many changes in transportation, economics, and educational trends are briefly explored in the publication.